vignes-12/senior-design-project-28-wafer-defect-detection/README.md

 lengths of widths of the final image in terms of the size of one image.
 Similar to how the wafer scanner will work, this will take up to the width times length images that are inserted into a directory under "processed- stitched-snake" of the user's choice and stitch them to produce a final image with a name of their choice, within the same directory.
+I have also made it call a slightly-modified version of my stats.py file called stats_stitch.py which generates statistics of that image and then saves it in a CSV file inside that folder.
 I have done this by taking each image from the corresponding image in the "processed" folder and pasting it in the directory of the user's choice (in this case, "test").
 You can see a sample run of one stitched image below.
+There are other stitched images in their corresponding "test_X" directories as well.

 The last script, cnn.py, is currently in work-in-progress.
 It aims to classify wafer defects based on a neural network called a Convolutional Neural Network.
 However, since this is one of the last priorities of the project, this is not